hijiangtao/infovis-ucas/views/ASOIAF/VIS-Project.md

 Here are some details of our project:
 ## Visualization Data and Task Scenario (Checkpoint I)

+We will firstly try to obtain the frequency of the emergence of every characters and places in each [POV](https://en.wikipedia.org/wiki/Narration) chapters by some basic text processing techniques.
+The dataset we hope to acquire will contain a n-by-p matrix X with n characters and places and p chapters collected from the novel.
+Each element contains either 0 or m indicating if the frequency of character's or place's appearance in the POV chapter.

 ## Visualization Design (Checkpoint II)

 ## Poster Session (Mid-Term)